-- a TCN can only be issued by the Attorney-General in accordance with a request made by the Director-General of Security or the chief officer of an interception agency while a TAN can be issued directly by the latter two; - a TCP includes a Ministerial power to determine, by legislative instrument, an act or thing that can be requested; - a TCN must be given in writing whereas a TAN may also be given orally; - a TCN has a default duration of 180 days rather than 90 days; - a TCN requires a minimum consultation period of 28 days with the recipient of the notice whereas no consultation is required for a TAN; and - a TCN has express limits around when it is not effective, i.e. it expressly excludes requests that have the effect of creating or using interception and data retention capabilities or data, noting that those issues are covered in the Telecommunications (Interception and Access) Act 1979.
+- a TCN can only be issued by the Attorney-General in accordance with a request made by the Director-General of Security or the chief officer of an interception agency while a TAN can be issued directly by the latter two; - a TCN includes a Ministerial power to determine, by legislative instrument, an act or thing that can be requested; - a TCN must be given in writing whereas a TAN may also be given orally; - a TCN has a default duration of 180 days rather than 90 days; - a TCN requires a minimum consultation period of 28 days with the recipient of the notice (and an ability to jointly appoint an expert to carry out an assessment around systemic weaknesses) whereas no consultation is required for a TAN; and a TCN has express limits around when it is not effective, i.e. it expressly excludes requests that have the effect of creating or using interception and data retention capabilities or data, noting that those issues are covered in the Telecommunications (Interception and Access) Act 1979.
 Those limits are absent in the provisions for TANs.

-5 Telecommunications Act 1997, new Section 317E(1)(a)
+9 Telecommunications and Other Amendment (Assistance and Access) Bill 2018, new Section 317E(1)(a)

-The Explanatory Memorandum (EM) to the draft legislation sheds some light on the intended differences between TANs and TCNs:
+The revised EM to the draft legislation sheds some light on the intended differences between TANs and TCNs:

-"By contrast, technical assistance notices may contain the listed acts or things in section 317E, as well as additional forms of assistance of a similar kind.
-The different application of 317E for technical capability notices and technical assistance notices identifies the distinction between circumstances where a provider is already capable of giving assistance and circumstances where a provider might be required to build a capability so that they become capable of giving assistance.
-It is important that technical assistance notices can request forms of assistance that a provider is already capable of giving, so long as it is of a similar kind to the things specified in 317E.
-However, in cases where a provider is required to build a capability that goes beyond its own needs, the matters for which this capability can be built should be limited in the legislation and subject to ongoing Parliamentary scrutiny."6
+"The different application of 317E identifies the distinction between circumstances where a provider is already capable of giving assistance and circumstances where a provider might be required to build a capability so that they become capable of giving assistance.
+The powers in Part 15 are intended to be exercised flexibly to request or compel forms of assistance that a provider is already capable of giving, so long as it is of a similar kind or nature as the things specified in 317E.
+However, in cases where a provider is required to build a capability that goes beyond its own needs, the matters for which this capability can be built are limited in the legislation and subject to ongoing Parliamentary scrutiny."
+10

-Unfortunately, this statement in the EM is not mirrored by the exposure draft in the following respects:
+Unfortunately, this statement in the revised EM is not mirrored by the draft Bill in the following respects: